Construction Management Technology

 What about job outlook and salaries?

 State and federal agencies project substantial shortages in people qualified to manage construction projects over the next 10 years.
 Careeronestop.com, a site sponsored by the U.S. Department of Labor, Employment and Training Administration and several construction industry organizations, predicts the U.S. will need 123,000 new construction project managers over the next eight years.
 The projected job growth for this category is 10 to 20 percent per year.
-Some of the most sought-after college graduates are construction management graduates.
+Some of the most sought-after college graduates are construction technology management graduates.
 Nationwide, many two-year graduates annually earn between $30,000 and $40,000.

 View COURSE CATALOG for program requirements.